Hiring a Temp Agency: Legal Considerations

 This trend continued after passage of the Affordable Care Act (ACA), which required certain health insurance benefits for companies that met a threshold number of employees.
 Many businesses sought to avoid the threshold (and requirements) by classifying workers as independent contractors.

-First, take steps to avoid being audited at all.
+First, take steps to avoid being audited at all, whether you’re hiring a temp agency or you’re representing a temp agency yourself.
 According to Jill Stoppard, Staffing and Human Resources researcher for Emergent.com, some common scenarios that can trigger IRS scrutiny include:

 - An independent contractor submitting an application for unemployment or workers’ compensation benefits